Chesapeake Bay Fishing: The Complete Guide for 2025

 An angler in a hoodie holds a large Black Seabass.
 The sky's overcast, and the boat's railing, along with some equipment, is visible in the background.

 That’s just the tip of the iceberg when it comes to the long list of creatures you can land when fishing the Chesapeake Bay.
-Hit the rivers and there’s the chance of landing Panfish such as Crappie and Perch.
+Hit the tributary rivers and there’s the chance of landing Panfish such as Crappie and Perch, plus freshwater gamefish like Largemouth Bass and Pickerel.

-Inshore, Spotted Seatrout, Tautog, and Seabass are also on the menu, with Spadefish, Amberjack, and Weakfish all within reach.
-And there’s the chance for one of the Chesapeake Bay’s best-kept secrets.
+Inshore, Spotted Seatrout, Tautog, and Seabass are also on the menu, with Spadefish, Sheepshead, and Weakfish all within reach.
+And there’s the chance for one of the Chesapeake Bay’s delicacies of a different variety, Crab

 If you’re near the Chesapeake Bay and fancy an offshore adventure, there’s also plenty in store.
 Head out to the Atlantic on a long charter trip, and you could land prizes such as Tuna, Wahoo, Mahi Mahi, and prized Marlin.
 In short, whatever you decide, you won’t go wrong!